 We must modify our hearts and seize every opportunity we have, to shed a light for those who are new on this difficult path, for we can be vessels of hope for them.

-We must unite and connect with others who understand our journey and make every effort to live and love life with a passion that we never knew we had.
-To do things we never believed we could achieve and take those chances while believing in ourselves.
-Most importantly, we must have hope, to wait expectantly and confidently for things to come.
+We must unite and connect with others who understand our journey and make every effort to live and love life with a passion that we never knew we had, to do things we never believed we could achieve and take those chances while believing in ourselves.
+Most importantly, we must have hope, waiting expectantly and confidently for things to come.
 That’s what God wants us to do.
 We simply cannot exist and live without hope.
-We must have that grit.
-That determination and drive to strive, believing for something better.
+We must have that grit, that determination and drive to strive, believing for something better.

 Perspective is everything.
 A reminder to be grateful for what we do have, because someone, somewhere is fighting battles beyond our comprehension.